alchemyplatform/aa-sdk/site/overview/getting-started.md

 :::

-Make sure your new `package.json` file look something like the following.
+Make sure your new `package.json` file looks something like the following.
 Note that we have `"type": module` in `package.json` for this example:

 ```json [package.json]
 {